Brief Description of Program and Recommended Reduction or Increase

 Senate Commerce, Science, and Transportation Committee

-Lee Zeldin, Administrator, Environmental Protection Agency
+Lee Zeldin, Administrator, U.S. Environmental Protection Agency

 Environmental Protection Agency (EPA)